gilbert/temp/README.md

 ### Latest Versions

 Sin is not yet available for consumption via the NPM Registry.
-Given that there are frequent changes and improvements, once the `sin` binary is exposed you can keep aligned via the Github Repository.
+Given that there are frequent changes and improvements, once the `sin` binary is exposed you can keep aligned with your local copy of via the Github Repository.

 ```bash
 GITHUB_TOKEN=xxx sin i porsager/sin